Cheryl, Patient

 With this support, the Jimmy Fund was born.
 Its mission was to support cancer patients at Dana-Farber Cancer Institute, just like Jimmy.
 Years later, the Jimmy Fund has grown to millions of supporters who are changing how the whole world treats cancer.

-Read MoreWhat started out small nearly 75 years ago, Dana-Farber is now a world-renowned cancer center thanks to support from the Jimmy Fund.
+Read MoreWhat started out small 75 years ago, Dana-Farber is now a world-renowned cancer center, supporting more than 523,000 clinic visits and 1,200 clinical trials annually—thanks to support from the Jimmy Fund.

 Their scientists and clinicians work hand-in-hand to turn groundbreaking research into lifesaving treatments for patients around the world.